Fluorescence Correlation Spectroscopy (FCS) – Principles, Analysis, and Applications

 Consideration

-Global fitting approaches allow the simultaneous fitting of multiple autocorrelation datasets under shared parameters (e.g. global kon /koff, local concentrations), enhancing statistical confidence and parameter robustness.
+Global fitting approaches allow the simultaneous fitting of multiple autocorrelation datasets under shared parameters (e.g. global kon/koff, local concentrations), enhancing statistical confidence and parameter robustness.
 This strategy is especially valuable when comparing conditions (e.g. drug-treated vs. control), replicates, or titration series.
-Use fitting software that supports linked parameter constraints, batch fitting, and model selection tools (e.g. AIC or BIC) to ensure biologically meaningful interpretations with reduced overfitting risk.
+Use fitting software that supports linked parameter constraints, batch fitting, and model selection tools (e.g. Akaike Information Criterion or Bayesian Information Criterion) to ensure biologically meaningful interpretations with reduced overfitting risk.

 Who Can Use Fluorescence Correlation Spectroscopy (FCS)?